million-views/learn-python/week-01/01-exploring-python.md

 # Exploring Python (on your own)
-Python is an `opiniated` programming language.
+Python is an `opinionated` programming language.
 So much so that it has its own [`zen`](https://peps.python.org/pep-0020/).

 You can find the `what` and `why` of Python by reading up on